avito-tech/avito-android/docs/content/docs/Infrastructure.md

 - `:upload-to-googleplay` - wrapper for google publishing api
 - `:utils` - //todo remove

-### Android-test modules
+### Android testing modules

-Code that goes in androidTestImplementation configuration and runs on emulators.
+Code that goes in `androidTestImplementation` configuration and runs on emulators.

 - `:junit-utils` - //todo move to common
 - `:mockito-utils` - //todo move to common